SoftwareAG/CumulocityHttpUpstreamArduino/README.md

 The University Relation created the library which is used for arduino containing the WiFi module WiFiNINA and WiFi101.

+The library was desgined for  MKR WIFI 1010 only!!
+If you are the user from ESP32 or ESP82, you have to modify the code.
+Sorry for that!

 # Prerequisite

 **Libraries to be included**